-If a user inadvertently enables security on the 56F8013/56F8011, the only lockout recovery mechanism is the complete erasure of the internal Flash contents, including the configuration field, and thus disables security (the protection register is cleared).
-This does not compromise security, as the entire contents of the user's secured code stored in Flash are erased before security is disabled on the 56F8013/56F8011 on the next reset or power-up sequence.
+If the device is secured, one lockout recovery mechanism is the complete erasure of the internal flash contents, including the configuration field, thus disabling security (the protection register is cleared).
+This does not compromise security, as the entire contents of the user's secured code stored in flash are erased before security is disabled on the device on the next reset or power-up sequence.

-To start the lockout recovery sequence, the JTAG public instruction (LOCKOUT_RECOVERY) must first be shifted into the chip-level TAP controller's instruction register.
-Once the LOCKOUT_RECOVERY instruction has been shifted into the instruction register, the clock divider value must be shifted into the corresponding 7-bit data register.
+To lockout recovery sequence via JTAG. the JTAG public instruction start the (LOCKOUT_RECOVERY) must first be shifted into the chip-level TAP controller's instruction register.
+Once the LOCKOUT RECOVERY instruction has been shifted into the instruction register, the clock divider value must be shifted into the corresponding 7-bit data register.
 After the data register has been updated, the user must transition the TAP controller into the RUN-TEST/IDLE state for the lockout sequence to commence.
 The controller must remain in this state until the erase sequence has completed.
-Refer to the 56F801X Peripheral User Manual for more details, or contact Freescale.
+Refer to MC56F8000RM, the 56F8000 Peripheral Reference Manual, for more details, or contact Freescale.

-Note:

-Once the lockout recovery sequence has completed, the user must reset both the JTAG TAP controller (by advancing the TAP state machine to the reset state) and the 56F8013/56F8011 (by asserting external chip reset) to return to normal unsecured operation.
+Note: Once the lockout recovery sequence has completed, the user must reset both the JTAG-TAP controller and the device to return to normal unsecured operation.
+Power-on reset will also reset both.

-7.2.3 Flash Lockout Recovery using CodeWarrior
+7.2.3 Flash Lockout Recovery Using CodeWarrior

-CodeWarrior can unlock a device using the command sequence described in Section 7.2.2 by selecting the Debug menu, then selecting DSP56800E, followed by Unlock Flash.
+CodeWarrior can unlock a device by selecting the Debug menu, then selecting DSP56800E, followed by Unlock Flash.
 Another mechanism is also built into CodeWarrior using the device's memory configuration file.
-The command "Unlock_Flash_on_Connect1" in the .cfg file accomplishes the same task as using the Debug menu.
+The command Unlock_Flash_on_Connect1 in the .cfg file accomplishes the same task as using the Debug menu.